advancedlooser70-hue/AI-text-moderator-/VERCEL_INSTRUCTIONS.md

 # Deploying Chat Toxicity Moderator on Vercel

-This guide explains how to deploy the Chat Toxicity Moderator application on Vercel with the proper setup.
+This guide explains how to deploy the Chat Toxicity Moderator application on Vercel with minimal configuration to avoid memory issues.

 ## 🚀 Quick Deployment